“Whip ’er good, Billy.”

 The worst of the damage to her clothing is hidden beneath the black pea coat, but the blood that stains her legs is hard to miss.

-Adelais: The councilor surveys Caroline briefly, her blue eyes traveling the length of her body in a second, noting every imperfection.
+Adelais: The councilor surveys Caroline briefly, blue eyes traveling the length of her body in a second, noting every imperfection.
 She glances to the ghoul and then back to Caroline.

 Caroline: “By your leave, then?”
 She moves to withdraw.

 Caroline: She even curtsies on the way out.